 The Peregrine Falcon doesn't hit the ground, but can turn out of a stoop at such speed that it pulls Gs that would easily kill a human.

-Execution by hanging when done properly plays this straight, when the sudden force of deceleration after a quick drop (hopefully) causes the noose to cleanly snap the neck.
+Death by hanging when done properly plays this straight, when the sudden force of deceleration after a quick drop (hopefully) causes the noose to cleanly snap the neck.
+Long-drop hanging was invented precisely to ensure this, with the prisoner weighed beforehand to determine the length of rope necessary.

 Aversion in some instances as well; the shock and fear of falling can be enough to send someone into cardiac arrest, killing them or at least making them pass out before they hit ground.

-Modern parachutes are designed so as to open slowly, ensuring integrity of both operator and parachute.
+Modern parachutes are designed to open slowly, ensuring integrity of both operator and parachute.

 A pair of skydivers from the US Army Golden Knights collided in mid air while performing a "diamond track".
 One had his legs sliced off by the other's arm but survived, while the other was dead on arrival.